perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/SSDT/README.md

 upp --pp-file=extracted.pp_table extract -r <rom_file>.rom
 ```

-After extracting data an `extracted.pp_table` file will be created and we copy it to the folder where we have the `to-hex` script.
+After extracting data, the `extracted.pp_table` file will be created and we copy it to the folder where we have the `pp_table-to-hex-dsl.sh` script.
 Give it permissions to run: `chmod +x ./pp_table-to-hex-dsl.sh`.
 Launch the script `./pp_table-to-hex-dsl.sh`.